 APPOINTMENT Make an appointment with Sociology Librarian.
 Email firstname.lastname@example.org

-An excellent overall guide to academic library research has been written by Princeton's Senior Reference Librarian, Mary W. George.
+IAn excellent overall guide to academic library research has been written by Princeton's Senior Reference Librarian, Mary W. George.

 Elements of library research: what every student needs to know / Mary W. George.
 2008, Princeton University Press.gives more background about the library research process and how to adapt it to the variety of complex research projects.
-Elements of library research
+Elements of library research It is found in electronic full text through the Library's Catalog, and also in paper copies in several locations.

 CONVERSATIONS ABOUT SOCIOLOGY